-Serious crash on SH1 and SH29
+Two crashes: One serious at intersection of SH1 and SH29, the other blocking SH29 east of intersection

 Motorists are advised to avoid the area.

 Meanwhile a separate crash is blocking SH29 800m east of the intersection with SH1 in both directions.
-NZTA has warned motorists to expect delays and delay their journeys.
+NZTA has warned motorists to expect delays and to delay their journeys.